Guin-Kiwi/EasyPass/README.md

-# Password Generator and Checker Reference Project (Console)
+# EasyPass - Password Generator and Checker Reference Project (Console)

 This project is intended to: